tfjmp/website/content/post/rpe/index.md

 2) solution; 3) evaluation; and 4) future work.
 You should rehearse your presentation (you can ask me and your peers).

+You should not hesitate to discuss with other students in the lab, and ask for examples of their submissions.

 ## Deadlines

 Assume a student starting in September (if you start in January, tweak the timeline accordingly).